Mischa Barton: Modelling, fashion design, and endorsements

-In July 2008, she created a 14-piece handbag collection for online retailer ASOS.com.
+In July 2008, she created a 14-piece handbag collection for online retailer ASOS.
 Barton was reportedly very involved in the line which retails from £20 to £145.
 She told ASOS magazine that she first discovered the website through her sister.

 In December 2008, Barton premiered her line of headbands released on the Stacy Lapidus line.
 The headbands cost from $90 to $200.
 She also has a handbag line for London-based Ri2k, which is sold in the United Kingdom and Australia only.
 In early 2009, she became the "new face" of Herbal Essences.

-In June 2010 she was announced as the face of Philipp Plein couture.
+In June 2010, she was announced as the face of Philipp Plein couture.
 Plein said, "Being in the limelight for a young and beautiful girl, the looks of course always get a lot of attention, Mischa Barton got a lot and learned to live with her fame.
 For me it was the big challenge to again show her as a Diva, a Rock 'n' Roll Goddess".
 The campaign will be circulated in international editions of leading fashion magazines.

 In May 2011, Barton became the "exceptional godmother" of the Catalan designer Rosa Clará for her 2011 collection at Barcelona Bridal Week.
 Along with the Mexican singer Paulina Rubio, they became the stars of the show to celebrate the 15th anniversary of the signature of wedding dresses from Barcelona.

 In October 2011, Barton appeared in a meat-themed photoshoot for Tyler Shields that was showcased at the Imitate Modern Gallery in London.